janvanderwatt/MB_MP3tags/README.md

 You can use these tags to organize and search for your media files more effectively.

-Bu the **best use** of the tags is to create smart playlists in Apple Music that bundle the audio/video files into playlists based on the tags.
+But the **best use** of the tags is to create smart playlists in Apple Music that bundle the audio/video files into playlists based on the tags.

 ## 2. What?